project-gemmi/gemmi/docs/symmetry.rst

   >>> list(ops.cen_ops)
   [[0, 0, 0], [12, 12, 12]]

-but they are be combined on the fly:
+but they can be combined on the fly:

 .. doctest::